jpmontez/parsec-ec2/README.md

 functionality I was looking for that I had not yet seen implemented anywhere else:

 * To be able to easily switch between instance types without manually editing files
-* To be able to arbitrarily specify a spot bid price per session relative to the current lowest spot price in a given availability zone
+* To be able to arbitrarily specify a spot bid price per session relative to the current highest spot price in a given availability zone

 This is very much a work in progress and my first attempt at writing a non-trivial application in Go.
 Improvements and pull requests are very much encouraged and welcome.